About the Lexicon

 The Goethe-Lexicon of Philosophical Concepts (GLPC) is a collaborative research initiative investigating the central role played by concepts and their re-invention in Goethe’s “heterodox” development as a philosopher.
 By drawing on digital technologies the project’s international team of cross-disciplinary collaborators will collate a collection of concepts that, when taken together, allowed Goethe to reformulate the central questions of traditional philosophy.

-As a dynamic reference work hosted by the University of Pittsburgh Library System, the GLPC uses the Open Journal Systems (OJS) platform to publish installments of peer-reviewed lexicon entries, thereby enabling a mapping of Goethe’s philosophical heterodoxies.
+As a dynamic reference work hosted by the University of Pittsburgh Library System (ULS), the GLPC uses the Open Journal Systems (OJS) platform to publish installments of peer-reviewed lexicon entries, thereby enabling a mapping of Goethe’s philosophical heterodoxies.

 All of the completed entries will be made available quarterly, and curated collections of concepts will also be published from time to time (e.g., signature concepts; conceptual networks; concepts drawn from theology, ethics, ontology, aesthetics, etc.).